Coming Soon to Your Front Door: Delivery Dudes - Boca News

 What is Delivery Dudes?

-Delivery Dudes is a new company, springing to life in 2009.
-The founder, Jason Koss, was hanging out with his buddies hankering for a delicious meal.
+Delivery Dudes is a relatively new company that sprung to life in 2009.
+The founder, Jason Koss was hanging out with his buddies hankering for a delicious meal.
 He didn’t want to go out, but also didn’t want to order the usual delivery options.
-He was stuck between a rock and a hard place, with his stomach getting angrier with each passing minute.
+He was stuck between a rock and a hard place with his stomach getting angrier with each passing minute.

-He eventually got some grub, but, more importantly, he got a million dollar idea.
+He eventually got some grub but more importantly, he got a million dollar idea.
 He decided to start a company where customers can get food delivered to their doors from restaurants that don’t normally deliver.
 From this simple idea, Delivery Dudes was born.

 So, what is Delivery Dudes?
 A local Dude told us that it’s your culinary best friend.
 They’re a third party delivery service.
 DD operates within a specific territory with certain restaurants in that area.
 So, if you live in East Boca, you might have different options than someone who lives in Central Boca.